mpredl/cross-feeding-prediction-protocol/README.md

 resulting in two different media being used in the gap-filling step.

 ## 5. Generation of Community Metabolic Model (PyCoMo) ##
+After generating gap-filled models of all community members, PyCoMo is used to create a compartmentalized community metabolic model.
+The model is saved to an SBML file and can be imported by PyCoMo as well as other metabolic modelling tools.

+In this step, all external metabolites of the input models are matched, to allow for correct interactions.
+This is achieved by having the same metabolite IDs for equivalent external metabolites.
+In case metabolic models from different origins are used for constructing a community, the metabolite IDs are highly likely to be different.
+Take a look at the troubleshooting section for more information on this.

+The result of this step is a SBML file of the community metabolic model, containing both members.

 ## 6. Prediction of Cross-feeding Interactions ##